CarlosFMeneses/Bookshelf/README.md

 Tutorial (https://cloud.google.com/java/getting-started/tutorial-app)

-The Bookshelf app is a sample web app written in Java that shows how to use a variety of Google Cloud Platform (GCP) products, including:
+The Bookshelf app is a sample web app written in Java that shows how to use a variety of Google Cloud Platform (GCP) products